davidklaing/data_science_workshops/data_wrangling/data_wrangling_workshop.md

 ```

     ## [1] 7

+Quick tip for writing code in RStudio!
+Notice that we use `<-` to assign values to variables.
+We could also have used `=`, but most style guides recommend using `<-` for variable assignment.
+There is a hot-key for quickly typing this: `Alt+-`.
+Let's try!

 We can also use functions.
 These look a lot like variables, except that they're always followed by parentheses, in which we can insert arguments.